How to integrate stripe php into joomla

 Joomla Custom HTML Module (Screenshot)

-Make sure that the Content - Load Modules plugin is enabled.
+Make sure the Content – Load Modules plugin is enabled before you try to embed your module in an article.

-• Check that it is enabled and enable it if it is not
+• Confirm it is enabled — enable it if not.

 Enabling Joomla plugin Content - Load Modules (Screenshot)